sark789/Fun7-Java/README.md

 3. Run the main file which is located in: /demo/src/main/java/com/example/demo/Fun7         (Tests are already in main method)
 ######
 Classes:
-Fun7: main method, and Fun7App method which uses all features for obtaining data.
+Fun7: main method, and Fun7App method which uses all features for obtaining data.<br/>
 User: creates a User object
 MultiplayerHandler: Handles multiplayer option (checks if the user is from US countrycode and if he made atleast 5 API calls)
 AdsHandler: Handles ad option (sends the GET request to a site with auth and retireves ad data)